 Partnership working with partner Affordable Housing Providers (housing associations)

-Access to Hampshire Homes Hub* for expertise advice on delivering Community Led Housing projects such as cohousing, Community Land Trust and co-operative housing.
+Signposting groups to expertise advice on delivering Community Led Housing projects such as cohousing, Community Land Trust and co-operative housing.

 Rural Exception Site

 Traditionally, rural affordable housing is delivered through the rural exception site (RES) planning policy COM8 as outlined in the Affordable Housing SPD September 2020 and Test Valley is able to support rural communities to do this by:

 Helping to identify local housing need with Parish Councils and communities through carrying out housing need surveys.